ShawnBeasleyOTRS/doc-installation/content/updating.rst

 .. warning::

-   This step is required only for major updates from OTRS 6.
+   This step is required only for major update from OTRS 6.

 Since the old customer interface screens are no longer present, some ACLs need to be corrected manually by the administrator.
 The migration script already informed you if this is the case.

 Affected ACLs are those that refer to a non-existing customer interface screen in their ``Action`` setting.
-This frontend ``Action`` rule needs to be replaced with a corresponding ``Endpoint`` rule.
+This front end ``Action`` rule needs to be replaced with a corresponding ``Endpoint`` rule.
 A table with possible mapping is included below.

 +---------------------------+----------------------------------------------+
 | Action                    | Endpoint                                     |